-Our caring dentist and team at Smiles by Design Dental Care are committed to helping you to achieve and maintain excellent oral health.
+Our caring dentists and team at Smiles by Design Dental Care are committed to helping you to achieve and maintain excellent oral health.
 When you visit our practice, we will carefully examine your mouth and make recommendations to help you improve your oral health.
 We will also provide you with information and instructions on a number of oral health topics, including the proper ways to brush and floss, how to alleviate bad breath, the use of fluoride, and the importance of maintaining a healthy and nutritious diet.
-We welcome you to call us at 952-432-9155 for more information about how you can maintain good dental hygiene and oral health in Apple Valley, Minnesota, and to schedule your appointment with Dr. Fred Hermanson.
+We welcome you to call us at 952-432-9155 for more information about how you can maintain good dental hygiene and oral health in Apple Valley, Minnesota, and to schedule your appointment with Dr. Fred Hermanson and Dr. Anne Yahiro.

 Brushing Your Teeth